-The Indian Princess Gold Dollar was struck from 1854 to 1889 and represented the second series for the gold dollar denomination.
-The series was produced in two distinctive types, the first carried a smaller portrait and higher relief, while the second carried a larger portrait and lower relief.
-The coins were struck at five different mint facilities including Philadelphia, Dahlonega, Charlotte, New Orleans, and San Francisco, although production would take place almost exclusively at the Philadelphia Mint after the start of the Civil War.
-During the course of the series, there were a number of issues with extremely low mintages that have come to be recognized as great rarities.
+The Indian Princess Gold Dollar was struck from 1854 to 1889 and represented the second series for the denomination.
+In 1856 the obverse design was modified, creating two distinct subtypes.
+The first carries a smaller portrait and higher relief, while the second carries a larger portrait and lower relief.
+The coins were struck at five different mint facilities including Philadelphia, Dahlonega, Charlotte, New Orleans, and San Francisco, although production would take place almost exclusively at the Philadelphia Mint after the start of the American Civil War.
+The series includes a number of issues with extremely low mintages that have come to be recognized as great rarities.

-The gold dollar denomination had been authorized under the Act of March 3, 1849 as a direct result of the California Gold Rush.
+The gold dollar denomination had been authorized under the Coinage Act of March 3, 1849, as a direct result of the California Gold Rush.
 The initial series was struck for five years and in relatively large numbers, but there were concerns that the coins were too small to be conveniently used in commerce.
 One potential solution was to place a hole in the middle of the coins in order to increase the diameter while staying within the limits of the gold content.
-This idea had also been suggested in the late 1840s, but at the time was not considered to be practical, and producing the planchets with holes required a cumbersome and costly process.
+This idea had also been suggested in the late 1840s, but at the time it was not considered practical since producing the planchets with holes involved a cumbersome and costly process.